Biden thanks hospitality workers in Las Vegas ahead of Nevada’s Tuesday primary - WTOP News

-LAS VEGAS (AP) — President Joe Biden on Monday congratulated hospitality workers for reaching a tentative agreement with several Las Vegas hotel-casinos and calling off a strike deadline for another, telling members of the local culinary union, “When you do well, everybody does better.”

-“Thank you for having the faith in unions,” Biden, who is running for reelection in November to a second term, told Local 226 Culinary hospitality workers who gathered at Vdara Hotel in Las Vegas.
+“I came to say thank you — not just thank you for the support you’ve given me the last time out and this time, but thank you for having the faith in the union,” Biden, who is running for reelection in November to a second term, told Local 226 Culinary hospitality workers who gathered at Vdara Hotel in Las Vegas.
+“Thank you for continuing to push it because this really matters.
+It matters, it matters, it matters.”

 The president has been in Las Vegas since Sunday for campaign appearances ahead of the state’s Democratic primary on Tuesday.
 He visited with the union members on Monday and later visited a boba tea shop before flying back to Washington.